Presented at 9:15am in Westminster IV on Thursday, November 15, 2018.#27208

 - Office for Civil Rights cases can work in favor of accessibility.

 I have been employed at Tennessee Tech University since 2005.
 I started work on my campus in the Media Center and then took a position as an American history instructor.
-I stayed in that role for approximately four years and then took a position in the Office of Disability Services where I have served for the past five years.
-Having come to accessibility/disability services directly from a faculty position served as a powerful learning experience.
+I stayed in that role for approximately four years and then took a position in the Accessible Education Center where I have served for the past seven years.
+Having come to accessibility/disability services directly from a faculty position served as a powerful learning experience for me.
 After two Office for Civil Rights cases and several years now working in accessibility, I have worked very hard to bridge the gap between academics and accessibility by building working relationships with faculty.
+I consider my strengths to be technology, working interactively with faculty and students to implement the best accommodations, and bridging the gap between the academic and student-services side.